 Personally, I am not pro-war, but if you’re going to send people off to fight a war, then you MUST take care of them when they return home.
 No excuses, nor expense spared.
 The treatment for the invisible wounds from Post Traumatic Stress and Moral Injury that many soldiers carry with them as they transition home from combat, and other related military service, should be factored into the total cost of war.

 It is the HUMAN COST OF WAR that affects not only the veteran, but the entire family, including society.
-20- 22 veterans per day commit suicide, according to the latest statistics from the Department of Veterans Affairs.
-To say this is a tragedy and an epidemic is an understatement.
+20- 22 veterans commit suicide every day, according to the statistics from the Department of Veterans Affairs.
+To say this is a tragedy is an understatement.
+It is an epidemic.

-Nina M. Gilberti has been working in the film industry in Los Angeles as a picture editor for twenty-six years- editing feature films, documentaries, and prime time television series.
-She is a recipient of an Emmy Award for Outstanding Achievement in Single Camera Editing for an ABC documentary entitled, Positive: A Journey Into AIDS.
-Her television credits include: The Blacklist: Redemption, Criminal Minds, Joan of Arcadia, Judging Amy and The Lone Gunmen.
+Nina M. Gilberti has been a picture editor working in the film industry in Los Angeles since 1988.
+She has edited documentaries, low budget feature films and prime time television series.
+She received an Emmy Award for Outstanding Achievement in Single Camera Editing for an ABC documentary entitled, Positive: A Journey Into AIDS.
+Her many television credits include: The Blacklist: Redemption, Criminal Minds, Joan of Arcadia, Judging Amy and The Lone Gunmen.
+This documentary is her directing and producing debut.